[ Printer Friendly Version ] [ Report Abuse ]

 Books seemed to be a theme around here.

 When Lily entered the back, she found Annie with her hands on her hips, staring at a large jug of water sitting on the floor.
-She groaned.
-One of her least favourite things about working here was replacing the jugs that they used to keep the water heated for tea when they’d been emptied.
+She held back a groan only with extreme difficulty; one of her least favourite things about working here was replacing the jugs that they used to keep the water heated for tea when they’d been emptied.
 She’d gotten desperate enough more than once to use a quick refilling charm on them – which, unfortunately, had given several people, including Annie, the impression that she was capable of lifting one and replacing it all by herself.

 “Come on,” Annie said, and together they heaved the jug up and carried it into the front, where it slotted into a hot water dispenser.
 Lily rubbed her neck as she followed Annie back behind the swinging door, and Annie shot her an amused look.
 “Oh, come on, you can do that all by yourself.
 It wasn’t that bad.”

-Lily bit her lip.
-“I’m—err—feeling under the weather today.”
+Lily avoided her gaze.
+“I’m—er—feeling under the weather today.”

 Annie frowned and reached over to a plate of freshly made biscuits that hadn’t made it to the front yet.
 “Here, have a biscuit.
 It’ll make you feel better.”

-Lily took the biscuit and bit into it, closing her eyes as the sugary taste flooded her sentence.
+Lily took the biscuit and bit into it.
 One of her favourite things about working in the shop was that both the food and drink were amazing.

 When she’d finished it, she headed over to the wall and pulled her apron off it.
 As she pulled it over her head, Annie snapped her fingers.
 “Oh, before I forget.
 A guy was in here earlier looking for you.”